Consensys/doc.teku/docs/how-to/prevent-slashing/detect-doppelgangers.md

 :::warning

 Doppelganger detection is an **early access feature**.
-This feature is imprefect and might fail to detect doppelgangers.
+This feature is imperfect and might fail to detect doppelgangers.
 Use this as a last resort option that might prevent validators from being slashed.

 :::